raiderx/account-service/server/README.md

 $ createuser -U postgres -D -P -R -S accountservice

+When PostgreSQL will ask you for the password for new user, specify password as user name.

 Create new database 'accountservice':

 $ createdb -E UTF-8 -O accountservice -U postgres accountservice